corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-state.md

 ## Create the `AppleStamp` State

-First create the `AppleStamp` state.
+First, create the `AppleStamp` state.
 This state is the voucher issued to customers.

 1. Right-click the **states** folder, select **New > Kotlin Class** and create a file called `AppleStamp`.